metanyx/metanyx/README.md

 _This presumes a fresh Beagle Bone Black rev C, which comes with Debian pre-installed._

+In the begining, I went ahead and removed the serial number sticker from the bone.

 #### Set up networking and SSH to the Beagle Bone

 There are good guides to this already online, such as the BeagleBoard [getting started guide](http://beagleboard.org/Getting+Started)